kholeone/devops-core-fundamental-project/README.md

 ### Testing

 ### Front-End Design
 The front-end design is relatively simple, it features the basics of text boxes, hyperlinks, drop down menus, buttons and also a layout that provides ease of navigation.

 ### Known Issues
+- An issue with updating the details of a listing
+- When updating text, additional characters are present
+- Adding a detail when it has already been done will cause an issue

 ### Future Improvements
 There are many improvements that can be made to the application assuming having less time constraints and broadening of knowledge.
 Improvements such as: